 The upgraded Speedfit Pro from Dynafit gets you up in the mountains without needing to leave a painfully large chunk of your wallet behind at the shop.
 With the same fit as the much revered TLT6 line, the boot is optimized for performance, ease of use, and reliability-- enough for many seasons of skiing.
-The Speedfit Pro offers similar skiing and walkability to the more expensive and carbon-heavy TLT8, in a bit heavier shell with a narrower last.
+The Speedfit Pro offers similar skiing and walkability to the more expensive and carbon-heavy TLT8, in a narrower last.
 The big upgrade in this version versus the Speedfit is a new cuff material, meant to stiffen up the downhill performance when the boot is cinched and buckled down.
 A burly, quick-release power strap alongside a simple and efficient two-buckle closure system make for fast transitions.
 With a standard toe lug housing the tech inserts, these boots come ready for automatic crampons, and the soft flex tongue makes for easy skinning on the way up while providing stout support on the way down.
 Built for on and off-piste touring alike, the TLT Speedfit Pro comes ready for whatever the season throws your way.

 - The Titantex fiber cuff is a titanium-infused glass that takes makes an affordable top-end boot that performs while climbing and descending.

 - The tried and true Ultra Lock System 2.0 gets you a quick and easy ski/walk lever system, so there's no fiddling with your boots at the top--just skiing.

 - A minor feature though it may be, the Ultra Lock Strap has glove-friendly, quick-release as well as a stitched 'speed bump' so you don't over-release your strap.